NREL Develops Recyclable Resin for Wind Turbine Blades

 Credit: NREL

 Researchers at the U.S. Department of Energy's National Laboratory () have created a new resin for manufacturing wind turbine blades that can be chemically recycled, potentially eliminating the need for blades to be discarded in landfills at the end of their lifecycle.
-The breakthrough material, detailed in the journal Science, could transform the sustainability of wind energy by enabling the reuse of blade components.
+The breakthrough material, detailed in the journal Science, could transform the sustainability of wind energy by enabling the reuse of components.

 The PECAN resin integrates with existing manufacturing processes and represents a significant advancement in wind turbine technology.
 Traditional wind blades, with a lifespan of about 20 years, are typically mechanically recycled—often shredded for use as concrete filler.
 In contrast, the PECAN resin allows blades to be chemically recycled through a mild process, enabling the components to be reused multiple times.
 According to Ryan Clarke, a postdoctoral researcher at NREL and the paper's lead author, the process can completely break down a prototype blade in just six hours.
 Clarke emphasized that, “It is truly a limitless approach if it's done right.”